-The density functional theory (DFT) calculations performed on the isolated molecule of the compound, including the geometry optimization, the dihedral coordinate scan, and the vibrational spectra of the different conformers of the studied molecule were carried out using the Gaussian 09 program.30 Specifically, the three-parameter B3LYP density functional, with the Becke's gradient exchange correction31 and the Lee, Yang and Parr correlation functional,32 was used together with the 6-311++G(d,p) basis set.33 Calculated frequencies for the monomeric species were scaled by 0.982.
+The density functional theory (DFT) calculations performed on the isolated molecule of the compound, including the geometry optimization, the dihedral coordinate scan, and the vibrational spectra of the different conformers of the studied molecule were carried out using the Gaussian 09 program.
+Specifically, the three-parameter B3LYP density functional, with the Becke's gradient exchange correction and the Lee, Yang and Parr correlation functional, was used together with the 6-311++G(d,p) basis set.
+Calculated frequencies for the monomeric species were scaled by 0.982.

 The full geometry optimization of the crystal structures and prediction of IR and Raman spectra of the three polymorphs of the studied compound were carried out using the CRYSTAL17^{34,35} code, within the DFT framework.
 To test the accuracy of different functionals and basis sets, the B3LYP^{31,32} and PBE036 hybrid exchange-correlation functionals were used, together with the 6-31G(d,p) basis set.
 The empirical correction for dispersion interaction (DFT-D) developed by Grimme^{37-39} was also employed to consider van der Waals and other dispersion attractive interaction forces.
 In all calculations, the atomic positions and the lattice parameters were fully optimized.
 The input structures for the calculations were those experimentally determined and presented in this work.
-The vibrational frequencies calculation of the numerically calculated Hessian matrices.
+The vibrational frequencies calculations at the Γ point have been performed on the optimized geometries, as achieved by the diagonalization of the numerically calculated Hessian matrices.
 All predicted frequencies were scaled by a single empirical factor (0.9512)40 to allow a better comparison with the experimental data.